Samarth-Dengre/Employee.jet_ALL/README.md

-**This project was developed by Samarth Dengre and - [Vaibhav Jaiswal](https://github.com/thecurious1-sudo) as a prototype for the event 'Code with Globalshala 3.0' and is not fully functional yet.
+**This project was developed by Samarth Dengre and - [Vaibhav Jaiswal](https://github.com/thecurious1-sudo) as a prototype for the event 'Code with Globalshala 3.0'.

 # Employee.Jet